evinism/graveyard/lesson_plan/total_beginners.md

 - The ability create and assign variables.
 - Some basic ways to change values: ! for bools, + and - for numbers
 - Ways to compare values: ==, <, >
-- Ways to conditionally run code
+- Ways to conditionally run code, using if, else, and else if
 - Ways to loop over things
 - and a function to say whether a certain number is divisible by another

 Let's see if we can build towards this iteratively:
 - Try writing a program that outputs the numbers 1 - 100, then STOPS
-- Try writing a program that outputs
+- Try writing a program that outputs fizz instead of the number for multiples of three
+- Try writing a programm that outputs buzz instead of the number for multiples of five
+- The tough one: Try completing the whole challenge.

 What did I miss?
 ---